Darokahn/C-objects/README.md

 # THIS IS NOT MEANT TO BE PRACTICAL
 It's just for fun and to demonstrate how much low-level power you have in C.
 It ONLY works on x86-64 architecture.
 Here be dragons if you're on Windows or Mac, I have no idea if it's os-specific.
+It currently asks to map an entire page for every function caller, and the kernel does not optimize this.
+If you plan on using this at all, I recommend writing an allocator so each caller gets a 23 byte section of a single page.
+I may patch this in the future.
+Until then, have fun leaking 4kb per method.

 # The implementation:
 the core of this is a tiny function in obj.c. `mkcaller(object, function)`, as the name implies creates a caller for the `function` that binds the `object` to it.
 It returns a clone of the caller template (system-dependent bytecode), allocated inside executable memory.